 Is the Amount of Gas Released Different at Night?

 The amount of gas released by animals at night is generally similar to that released during the day.
-Even so, the absence of photosynthesis in plants can make the release of CO₂ by animals more noticeable.
+Still, the absence of photosynthesis in plants can make the release of CO₂ by animals more noticeable.
 Additionally, some animals may have slightly different metabolic rates at night, but this does not significantly alter the types of gases they release.

 Conclusion